BW-Silent-Auction/Back-End-SA/README.md

 ## VISION
 Create an application that connects buyers and sellers for transactions in a silent auction format.

+## ABOUT
+To contribute or utilize this project, clone and download the git repository.
+Run `npm install` to download the necessary dependencies.
+Type `npm run server` in the command line to start the server on localhost:4200.
+Familiarize yourself with the file-structure and enjoy!

 ---

 ## HEROKU BASE_URL